lxsmnsyc/awesome-polyglot/README.md

   * [JSweet](http://www.jsweet.org/) - A transpiler from Java to TypeScript/JavaScript.
   * [ReasonML](https://reasonml.github.io/) - Reason lets you write simple, fast and quality type safe code while leveraging both the JavaScript & OCaml ecosystems.
   * [Netjs](https://github.com/praeclarum/Netjs) - is a .NET to TypeScript and JavaScript compiler.
 It uses multiple stages to produce JavaScript for your web apps.
+  * [Oczor](https://github.com/ptol/oczor) - is a simple statically typed language that compiles to JavaScript, Lua, Ruby and Emacs Lisp.
 * #### Multi-source
   * [WebSharper](https://github.com/dotnet-websharper/core) - the C#+F#-to-JavaScript framework